FastXProtocol/fastx-doc/Low Latency Transaction on Plasma/Low Latency Transaction on Plasma.md

 **Method I**:

-The user can prove his transaction is not included in the promised block by submitting txMerkleRoot to the root chain smart contract.
+The user can submit the proof that his transaction is not included in the promised block to the root chain smart contract if he has the infomation of the block.
 If the challenge is accepted, the block is invalidated.

 **Method II**:

 1. The user can submit  `rlp(blockNumber，txIndex, txMerkleRoot)` and the inclusion confirmation signature from the operator, along with some ETH as a bond to challenge the block denoting as `blockNumber`
-2. Within a certain period, the operator needs to respond to the challenge by submitting her prove, as `rlp(blockNumber，txIndex, txMerkleRoot)` .
+2. Within a certain period, the operator needs to respond to the challenge by submitting her proof that the transaction is included.
 If the response is invalid or the operator doesn't respond within that period, the block will be invalidated, and the bond goes back to the user.
 Or the block is safe, and the user loses his bond to the operator.

 ## Block Invalidation Attacks